jupyter/declarativewidgets/README.md

 * A base extension that enable the use of [Web Components](http://webcomponents.org) and [Polymer](https://www.polymer-project.org/1.0/) elements
 * A set of core elements facilitate interacting with code running on the kernel
 * Extensions to data binding support and installing of 3rd party elements.
-* Implementations for Python Kernel and [Spark Kernel](https://github.com/ibm-et/spark-kernel)
+* Implementations for Python Kernel and Scala using [Apache Toree](https://github.com/apache/incubator-toree)

 ## What It Lacks